st-yim/DeliriumDrift/README.md

 ### Disclaimer

 This app is a personal endeavor designed to provide an engaging and potentially therapeutic experience.
 While it is developed with the intention to alleviate clinical symptoms associated with delirium, there are no clinical studies or proof to support its effectiveness.
 Users are encouraged to consult with healthcare professionals for personalized advice and treatment.

+### Introduction
+DeliriumDrift is an iOS app that features several mini puzzle games.
+Leveraging MobileNet and ChatGPT API, the puzzles are strategically designed to generate image-related words, aiming to alleviate clinical symptoms of delirium such as frustration, confusion, and disorientation.
+Each mini puzzle within the app is crafted to provide a therapeutic and engaging experience for players, with the overarching goal of promoting mental clarity and a sense of orientation.
+This innovative app combines technology and game design, offering users a unique and potentially valuable tool to enhance cognitive well-being through a series of thoughtfully designed puzzles.

 ### App Features